willfaught/go-guide/README.md

 - You don't have to learn test DSLs
 - Code is easy to understand
 - Third-party code can break or be abandoned
+- Not provided in the testing standard library
+- Not used in the standard library tests

 ### SHOULD call testing.T.Parallel